 1 Instructor Windows 7 workstation connected to the projector

 Echo 360 Lecture Capture (installed on the Instructor workstation)

 A/V system which supports personal laptops at the podium (HDMI)

 Non-library classes may be scheduled on a one-time, irregular basis if the Dubin Classroom is not scheduled for a priority function.
 Any library use receives priority over non-library use.
 Faculty and staff requesting use of the room will be informed at least four business days prior to the class/meeting date if they can be accommodated.
 Classes are scheduled on a first-come, first-served basis, with priority for library research instruction sessions.

-Hardware and software available in the classroom will be limited to that which is specified by the Library.
-Please note that the Library Information Technology Department needs to approve any additional software to be loaded.
+Computers in Dubin Memorial Classroom have the same software installed as the computers in the Gelardin Open Computing Area.
+Please note that the Library Information Technology Department needs to approve any additional software installations.
 Software requests must be made four weeks in advance.